Science, Art, Litt, Science based Art & Science Communication

 Are there any reasons to delay immunisation?

 There are very few medical reasons to delay immunisation.
 If a child is sick with a high temperature (over 38ºC) then immunisation should be postponed until the child is recovering.
-A child who has a runny nose, but is not ill can be immunised, as can a child who is on antibiotics and obviously recovering from an illness.
+A child who has a runny nose, but is not ill can be immunised, as can a child (for viral diseases) who is on antibiotics and obviously recovering from an illness.

 Many children experience minor side effects following immunisation.
 Most side effects last a short time and the child recovers without any problems.
 Common side-effects of immunisation are redness, soreness and swelling at the site of an injection, mild fever and being grizzly or unsettled.
 Why do vaccines cause any side effects?
 Like any medicine, immunizations can lead to a negative reaction.
 That’s not surprising because every individual is different.
 Genetic variations, immune deficiencies and environmental exposures all contribute to how a person’s body reacts to inoculations against disease.
 You should give extra fluids to drink, not overdress the baby if hot and may consider using paracetamol to help ease the fever and soreness.
 Serious reactions to immunisation are very rare, however if they do occur consult your doctor immediately.
 It is important to remember that vaccines are many times safer than the diseases they prevent.